 - Transfer mixture to a piping bag to pipe onto your favorite dessert or into hot chocolate.
 Or put in a serving dish to serve.

 Ingredients & Substitution Notes

-- Powdered Sugar - this whipped cream recipe calls for ½ cup powdered sugar per 2 cups whipping cream.
+- Powdered Sugar - this recipe calls for ½ cup powdered sugar per 2 cups whipping cream.
 You can decrease the amount if it's too sweet for you, or increase it by 1-2 TBS.

 This post contains affiliate links, which means that if you purchase a product through a link you clicked on here, I receive a portion of the sale.
 Thank you for supporting JoyFoodSunshine!